kchhan/Rock-Paper-Scissors/README.md

-Created using Vanilla HTML, CSS, and Javascript.
+Created using HTML, CSS, and Javascript.